nmbooker/rox-xfce-integration/README.md

 directly, and it doesn't give you much opportunity to customise behaviour when a file or stream is dropped on the application icon.

-## Proper Applicaiton Directory wrappers
+## Proper Application Directory wrappers
 A good way to get a proper skeleton wrapper is to use the `AppFactory` app from the ROX file manager.
 Specify a binary name to run and drop an icon for it, click Create, specify a name you want to see it as and drag-and-drop it into your Apps directory.
 You can then modify the AppRun and AppInfo.xml files to customise the way it handles arguments.